 Storytelling has become a lost art.
 Since the dawn of civilization, mankind has used and relied on storytelling for a variety of reasons.
 Not only was storytelling a means to carry forward knowledge to the next generation, but it also formed their entertainment, as there was no Netflix, TV, Youtube, Facebook, Twitter, etc.

-The writing, editing, and video work of this 30 minute documentary was the most challenging project I have ever undertaken.
+The writing, editing, and video work of this 30 minute documentary, Untold Story, Return to Tra Vinh, was the most challenging project I have ever undertaken.
+It began solely as a volunteer project.
 The video editing in my home studio took 2 months.
 There were times I didn’t think I would finish.
 Not only were my tools becoming a barrier, but the emotional impact was draining at times.
 But I knew I had to finish if only for 1 reason – to bring a most life changing experience to fruition by telling my story.

 Closing commentary for my video documentary – “Untold Story – Return to Tra Vinh” – Aug 2015 – the coconut chopping in the background may have drowned out my commentary in spots, but this is the risk with live on-location video shoots – behind me is the family kitchen & food prep area just behind their straw walled & dirt floor house – but very clean & tidy all around – it’s all the shelter they need – but a corrugated steel roof to keep the heavy rains out of their house – #tdktalks #vietnam #nojfoundation #cerebralpalsy